 Emma Robinson is Director of Operations for the College of Medical & Dental Sciences at the University of Birmingham.
 She originally qualified with a BSc (Hons) in Biological Sciences and a PhD in Molecular Microbiology from the University of Durham.
 Her subsequent career, following initial postdoctoral academic research and teaching, includes appointments in scientific and research management roles in the Biotech industry and for the Medical Research Council (MRC) in Oxford, which confirmed her move out of the laboratory into academic management.
-Subsequently she has 10 years’ experience in higher education management through various roles at the University of Birmingham, progressing from specialist research management to the broad remit of her current role.
-As Director of Operations she has accountability for the effective operation of a large and complex College including management of people (1,400+ staff, 3,500+ students), resources (£100m+ turnover, £295m research) and infrastructure (39,000m2 estate), with direct responsibility for development of the administrative and business functions of the College.
+Subsequently, she has 10 years’ experience in higher education management through various roles at the University of Birmingham, progressing from specialist research management to the broad remit of her current role.
+As Director of Operations, she has accountability for the effective operation of a large and complex College including management of people (1,400+ staff, 3,500+ students), resources (£100m+ turnover, £295m research) and infrastructure (39,000m2 estate), with direct responsibility for the development of the administrative and business functions of the College.

 Mr Andrew Greenway

 Andrew Greenway has recently been a Managing Director with Accenture, a large global firm specialising in consulting, outsourcing and technology.
-He has deep expertise in the following across multiple industries: Managing large teams and large budgets; programme and project management; re-engineering key business processes; designing and implementing complex organisational changes; helping clients to solve tough business problem; IT and Cloud Computing; sales and marketing; logistics and manufacturing.
+He has deep expertise in the following across multiple industries: Managing large teams and large budgets; programme and project management; re-engineering key business processes; designing and implementing complex organisational changes; helping clients to solve a tough business problem; IT and Cloud Computing; sales and marketing; logistics and manufacturing.
 Andrew is a Magistrate on the Worcestershire bench and a member of both Worcester Rowing Club and Worcester St Johns Cycling Club.
 He has four children who were all educated at RGS Worcester and brings both parental and high performing organisational perspectives to the RGS Board of Governors.

 Mrs Sally Mills

 Sally Mills has extensive experience working with children from early years through to young teens having taught in First, Primary and Middle Schools in both the maintained and independent sectors for more than 40 years.
 She obtained a BEd.
 (Hons.) degree in English and Education from Liverpool University and subsequently an advanced diploma in Special Educational Needs from the Open University.
 Sally began her teaching career in North West London and moved to Worcestershire in 1978 to continue her career working for 7 years as Head of English and Special Needs and then moving on to Deputy Head and eventually Head Teacher of a 9 – 13 Middle School, having obtained the National Professional Qualification for Headship.
-For the past 8 years she has been working for the Local Authority supporting schools and colleges across Worcestershire in safeguarding children and child protection and has undertaken many courses to support this role.
+For the past eight years, she has been working for the Local Authority supporting schools and colleges across Worcestershire in safeguarding children and child protection and has undertaken many courses to support this role.
 She is now an independent safeguarding consultant, continuing to work with the education sector.